avianbc/blog/content/about.md

 <div class="avatar centered"><img src="/images/profile.png" alt="avatar" class="avatar centered"></div>

 Hey there!
-I'm Brad, a lifelong learner, engineer, hacker, and traveler.
+I'm Brad, a passionate engineer, hacker, and traveler.

-I am a **Principal Software Engineer - Tech Lead**, specializing in revitalizing legacy enterprise web applications using modern technologies.
+As a **Principal Software Engineer - Tech Lead**, I love to breathe new life into legacy enterprise web apps using modern technologies.

-My expertise spans diverse domains:
+Here's a bit more about me:

+- I have over a decade of professional experience in front-end, back-end, mobile, and devops.
+- I've been using Angular since its [alpha release](https://www.wired.com/2015/12/googles-angular-2-release-helps-push-javascript-beyond-the-browser/) in 2015.
+- I've led the development of several projects, rewriting legacy applications (jQuery, AngularJS, ASP.NET Web Forms, Silverlight, ColdFusion) using modern technologies such as Angular, React, and .NET Core.

+I've worked in a variety of domains:

 - Customer Relationship Management (CRM)
 - Architecture, Engineering, and Construction (AEC)
 - Insurance (Health, Auto, Homeowners, and more)
 - Healthcare, Human Resources, Law, Public Utilities, Commerce, Education

-I've had the privilege to collaborate with notable clients like:
+I've also had the privilege to collaborate with some notable clients, including:

 - [Progressive Casualty Insurance Company](https://www.progressive.com/)
 - [Nationwide Mutual Insurance Company](https://www.nationwide.com/)